siddrrsh/SportsAI/README.md

 # SportsAI

+Credit for the GCP imports and joint annotation extraction code goes to Dale Markowitz - https://towardsdatascience.com/can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks-f9dd225cea49

 Given an input video of any sports motion (pitch, tennis serve, etc.), this program can analyze mutliple joints and find points of stress/jerk.
 In other words, we can deduce injury risk.
 A sample video is provided for analysis.
 This video is a ~6 second .mp4 file of a baseball pitch.
 All videos must only contain one person for the program to work.
 You can start with a baseball pitch like the following:

 ![Pitch](pitch.jpg)